v-rajagt/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 6. Enter the device password.
 Then tap **Install**.
 7. On the **Sign in** screen, enter the password for your work or school account.
 This password is the same as you managed Apple ID.  **Note from Laura: What do we mean by "managed Apple ID?"
 Does the customer know this phrase?
 OR would the customer better recognize it as the Apple ID they use at work or school?**
 8. Tap **Sign in**.
 9. A success message will appear on the screen briefly when the profile is installed.
-To verify that the profile was installed go to the **Profiles & Device Management** settings.
+To verify that the profile was installed, go to the **Profiles & Device Management** settings.
 You should see the profile listed under **Mobile Device Management.**
 10. Return to the Company Portal app.
 Company Portal will begin to sync and set up your device.
 Company Portal might prompt you to update additional device settings.
 If it does, tap **Continue**.
 11. You'll know that setup is complete when all items in the list show a green circle.
 Tap **Done**.